The gyroscopic frequency of metric $f(R)$ and generalised Brans-Dicke theories: constraints from Gravity Probe-B

 As the dimension of $f(R)$ has to be the same as that of $R$.
 We have, $[a_{n}]=[R]^{(1-n)}$.
-Along with that, the requirement of correct GR limit tells us that $a_{1}=1$, any rescaling will be included in the definition of $G$.\\\\The vacuum field equations can be written as
+Also the requirement of correct GR limit tells us that $a_{1}=1$, any rescaling will be included in the definition of $G$.\\\\The vacuum field equations can be written as

 Tracing the above equation gives us

 Note that for a uniform flat spacetime, $R=0$, which gives \cite{capozziello2007newtonian}

 which tantamounts to saying that for such solution to exist the cosmological constant cannot be present.\\\\ In analogy with the Einstein tensor of GR, we define the following